mrtazz/artefacts/README.md

-# containers
+# artefacts
-place to build some public containers
+place to build some public containers and other artefacts